 We then set a checklist for publishing the page in Elementor, so each icon appeared in the same place and in the same way across each page.
 This is another way to drive consistency and repetition.

-So in this case for example, it meant setting the spacing and padding (the white space around the image) and the actual size of the icon itself.
+In this case for example, it meant setting the spacing and padding (the white space around the image) and the actual size of the icon itself.
 It meant defining the font size, style and colour of the title text which accompanied each icon.

 We’d to do some slight manual adjustments with the sizing to make sure they looked “right” on each page.
 But, this was usually just a matter of a few percentage changes in the size.
 And it was mainly due to some of the icons being portrait, and some being landscape.